-Homelessness can harm children before they are even born.
-Research shows that pregnant women experiencing homelessness are less likely to receive adequate prenatal care than housed mothers, and their children are at increased risk for low birth weight.
-Low-birth weight has been demonstrated to jeopardize a child’s cognitive, physical, and social-emotional development.
+Homelessness harms young children.
 Homelessness in early childhood has been found to be associated with delays in language, literacy, and social-emotional development, putting children at risk for later academic problems.
-A 2015 study found that the younger and longer a child experiences homelessness, the greater the cumulative toll of negative health outcomes, which can have lifelong effects on the child, the family, and the community.
+The younger and longer a child experiences homelessness, the greater the cumulative toll of negative health outcomes, which can have lifelong effects on the child, the family, and the community.

 LAW, POLICY, AND TECHNICAL ASSISTANCE

 - Increasing Access to PreK and Other Early Childhood Programs for Children and Youth Experiencing Homelessness.
 The Every Student Succeeds Act of 2015 (ESSA), the Head Start Program Performance Standards, and the Child Care Development Fund regulations contain new requirements for identifying and supporting young children experiencing homelessness.This webinar, recorded on June 27, 2017, provides a brief overview of these policies as well as practical suggestions for implementing them at the local and state level.
 School district and state education agency leaders describe the steps that they have taken to put policies into practice, and offer suggestions for adapting and replicating these practices to support our youngest children experiencing homelessness.
 Download the Powerpoint and sample tools and forms here.